tymiles003/ivrhub/readme.md

 [IVRHub](https://ivrhub.org) is a mobile data collection system built by [Aquaya](http://aquaya.org).
 Surveys are created in a web interface and responses are completed via a phone call.
 Respondents may speak their answers or use their phone's keypad to reply.
+Respondents can use simple phones to fill out surveys - no special apps are required.
 This is a hosted service that requires no on-the-ground hardware installations.
-Respondents can use simple phones to fill out surveys - no special apps are required.
+All data is private - only team members may view the questions and responses.

 We built IVRHub to test phone-based data collection in several different countries.
-This is a great tool for prototyping and quickly gauging the feasibility of an IVR-based solution.
+This is a useful tool for rapid prototyping and quickly gauging the feasibility of an IVR-based solution.
-For projects that can support hardware on the ground and require tens of thousands of respondents we recommend looking at telephony platforms like [FreedomFone](http://www.freedomfone.org).
+For projects that can support hardware on the ground and require tens of thousands of respondents, we recommend looking at telephony platforms like [FreedomFone](http://www.freedomfone.org).

 ### Use Cases
 Data collection for water plant operators

-1. Project manager sets up a survey and schedule
+* A project manager sets up a survey and schedule
-2. The survey consists of several spoken questions regarding O&M activities
+* The survey consists of several spoken questions regarding O&M activities
-3. Every Friday at 4pm, personnel receive a short phone call playing back the manager's voice questions and recording their answers
+* Every Friday at 4pm, operators receive a short phone call playing back the manager's voice questions.
+The operator's repsonses are recorded.
-4. The manager may view the raw responses on the web interface or in [Pipeline](https://github.com/aquaya/pipeline)
+* The manager may view the responses on the web interface or in [Pipeline](https://github.com/aquaya/pipeline)

 Data collection for mobile staff

-1. Auditors check up on rural water supplies
+* Auditors check up on rural water supplies
-2. After testing a water source, the auditors call in to IVRHub and select a "blank" form
+* After testing a water source, the auditors call in to IVRHub and select a form
+* The form asks the questions and the staff member's responses are recorded
-3. Their responses are visible on the site for further analysis
+* These responses are made visible on the site for further analysis

 ### Requirements